Deep-Chill/RazerIO-Social-Network/README.md

 - Reporting functionality.
 - Automatic image resizing.
 - New user interface for non-signed in users and sidebar for logged-in users.
+- A server limit for file uploads set to 20 MB.
+- A distributed scheduling system for API calls to prevent overload.
+- Caching mechanisms to reduce API calls and improve response times.

 ## Non-Essential Features